 Band Slipping | Increase tension gradually until slipping stops |

-Properly selecting and using the right coolant or cutting fluid is crucial for optimal performance and prolonged blade life on your bandsaw.
+Using the right coolant or cutting fluid prolongs blade life on your bandsaw.
 The coolant helps to reduce friction and heat, preventing rapid tooth wear and extending the lifespan of your blade.
 It also aids in chip evacuation, ensuring a clean and precise cut.
 To maximize the effectiveness of the coolant or cutting fluid, it is important to follow a few key guidelines.

 Recommended Coolant Concentration Levels: